websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 1. Copy the downloaded files into `[Liferay Home]`.

-When Liferay DXP is started, logic is run to check if Elasticsearch is already installed.
-If not, Liferay DXP looks for archives in `[Liferay Home]`.
-If the archives are found, Liferay DXP installs Elasticsearch for you.
-If the archives are not found, Liferay DXP attempts to download then install the archives.
+When Liferay DXP is started, the archives are unpackaged and installed, and the sidecar Elasticsearch server is started.

 ### Ensuring That the DXP Portlet.jar is Loaded First